logo_le strade del gusto.jpeg

 • Balsamic: mint, eucalyptus, pine, others;

-• Aromatic herbs: sage, anise, oregano, thyme, lavender, others;
+• Aromatic Herbs: sage, anise, oregano, thyme, lavender, others;

 • Spicy: pepper, cloves, nutmeg, others.